owncloud/ios-app/KNOWN_ISSUES.md

 	- search
 	- sorting
 	- a grid view
-	- full themeing support
 	- breadcrumb title
 - spaces do not yet show a member count or provide access to a list of members
 - subscription of spaces can't be turned on/off yet
 - the root of spaces-based accounts is not yet shown as hierarchic sidebar
 - support for sharing is widely untested and/or unavailable in the alpha
 - inactived state of spaces is not yet represented in the UI
-- "Empty folder" not shown for empty folders
 - Copy & Paste allows copying a folder into a subfolder of its own / itself, leading to an infinite cycle
 - handling of detached drives with user data in them (see OCVault.detachedDrives)